EdiWang/Elf/README.md

 The link forward service used by https://go.edi.wang.
 It generates static URLs for redirecting third party URLs.
 It's similar to, but **NOT a URL shorter**.

 - Use a static token to adapt changes to origin url.
 - Track user click to generate report.
-(Only if DNT isn't enabled)

 e.g.: